Mu-selim/Frontend-Roadmap/README.md

 - <a href="#jsAdvanced">Advanced JS Concepts</a>

 <h3 id="jsSyntax"><b>JavaScript Syntax</b></h3>

-JavaScript is a programming language that adds interactivity to your website.
-This happens in games, in the behavior of responses when buttons are pressed or with data entry on forms; with dynamic styling; with animation, etc. This section will teach you the basics of JavaScript.

 | Resources                                                                                        | Effort   | Done |
 | ------------------------------------------------------------------------------------------------ | -------- | ---- |